ScottSucksAtProgramming/EMScribe/README.md

 ### Expected Output

 The script will output detailed information extracted from the transcript, formatted into comprehensive EMS narratives.

-## Running the Application with Your Own Transcript

-To run the application and provide your own transcript, follow these steps:

-1. Open your terminal or command prompt.
-2. Navigate to the project directory.
-3. Run the main script:

-    ```bash
-    python -m scripts.main
-    ```

-4. When prompted, enter your EMS transcript.
-The application will process the transcript and generate a comprehensive EMS narrative.

 ## Development